 The average cost of a new HVAC system will range between $4850 and $9400.
 However, the new HVAC system cost varies based on the brand, size of the home, and HVAC installation.

 The HVAC installation costs in a large area of 2,000 square feet come around $7,000 – $8,000 for a 2000 sq ft.

 How much time does it take to install a new HVAC system?

 To install a new HVAC system, it takes around three to five days.
 If there is a need for HVAC unit replacement and installation of a new one, it consumes some extra days.

 How hard is it to install an HVAC system?

 Installing an HVAC system is not as easy as you might think.
-Only a skilled and experienced HVAC technician can handle this extremely technical installation process.
+Only a skilled and experienced HVAC contractor can handle this extremely technical installation process.
 Apart from this, the technician must have extensive industry knowledge.
 Otherwise, they could install a system that might leak, provide poor energy efficiency and cause other problems.

 A broken or poorly functioning HVAC unit can create give out the poor air quality and can increase the heating and cooling energy bills.
 Also, replacing an HVAC system is way too expensive.